Credit card protection with Section 75

 What is Section 75 of the Consumer Credit Act and what credit card protection does it include?

-Under Section 75, your credit card provider has equal responsibility with a seller if something goes wrong with a purchase.
-That means you could claim back the money you’ve paid from your credit card provider instead if, for example, the company you’ve bought from goes bust, or if the retailer refuses to put it right.
+That means you could claim back the money you’ve paid from your credit card provider if you can’t get it back from the retailer.
+That could be the case if, for example, the company you’ve bought from goes bust or if the retailer refuses to put things right.

 Need to knowSection 75 might only offer protection in certain cases.
 Whether you can make a successful claim depends on the circumstances, the terms and conditions of your credit card provider, and the Mastercard, Visa or American Express scheme rules.
-Every case is individual, so don’t assume you’ll be automatically covered. |
+Every case is individual, so don’t assume you’ll automatically be covered. |

 What credit card cover do I have from Section 75?

-- An item isn’t delivered to you but you’ve still been charged.
+- An item isn’t delivered to you, but you’ve still been charged.

 - The item you bought is faulty or damaged and the company won’t refund you or offer a replacement.